Anti Mullerian Hormone (AMH) Test & Ovarian Reserve

 AMH levels don’t change during your menstrual cycle, so we can take this blood sample at any time of the month, even if you are still using oral contraception.

-- What is an AMH test?
+- What is an AMH test and what will it tell me?

 An AMH test involves giving a blood sample, which is analysed in our in-house endocrinology laboratory.